NickPosvystak/WaterTracker_server/README.md

 This this project is backend APP for Water Tracker App, and currently deployed on Render.com.

-To get more details you can visit Documentation Swagger Technologies
+To get more details you can visit documentation [Swagger](https://water-tracker-backend-314i.onrender.com/api/docs/) Technologies
 It was made using such technology and library.